GovTechSG/oobee-desktop/INSTALLATION.md

 # Installation Guide

-Oobee Desktop is provided as a portable distribution which minimises installation steps required for Windows and Mac.
+Oobee Desktop (formerly known as Purple A11y) is provided as a portable distribution which minimises installation steps required for Windows and Mac.

 ## About Oobee